 Dairy Cattle Breeding Project

 On November 25th, 2013 a milestone was reached when the first five Jersey crossbred pregnant heifers were distributed to five of the 83 trained area farmers in dairy farm management.
-THEN, in January of 2014, another five Jersey crossbred pregnant heifers were distributed to five more farmers making a total of ten heifers being distributed to ten families!
+THEN, in January and June of 2014, another nine Jersey crossbred pregnant heifers were distributed to five more farmers making a total of 14 heifers being distributed to 14 families!
+These heifers are producing between 10-12 liters of milk each day!
+This translates for these 14 families to be life changing as to their health and well being and also income generating.
 This project is now in its next stage of community involvement!

 Providing a means for ongoing food sources is the key to eradicating future famine.
 Initiating family food security measures will provide sustenance and also a means for income.
 The program’s focus began as a result of the 2003 famine.
 Project Mercy worked very hard during this time to deliver monthly dry rations dispersed to 200,000 heads of families at sites within a 180 mile-circumference from Yetebon.
 Project Mercy also cared for hundreds of the most severe cases of malnutrition in its emergency feeding centers.75,000 children were involved in our Supplemental Care Program (fed five times per day) and an additional 1,300 children and elderly cared for in our Therapeutic Feeding Program (fed intravenously due to the severity of malnutrition).
 In spite of the horrendous effects of that famine, most of the children and elderly were saved.